Tugbars/Adaptive-Savitzky-Golay-Filter/README.md

 - **Optimal Window Selection:** Utilizes smoothness and Pearson correlation coefficient to determine the optimal window size for filtering.
 - **Optimal Order Selection:** Uses Generalized Unbiased Estimate of Mean Squared Error (GUE-MSE) to find the optimal polynomial order.
-- **Peak Detection:** Specifically developed to find one peak in a narrow range of a noisy impedance analyzer output but can easily be modified to find multiple peaks in a larger range.
+- **Peak Detection:** Specifically developed to find one peak in a narrow range of a noisy impedance analyzer output but can easily be modified to find multiple peaks in full range of the dataset.
 The algorithm first identifies a primary peak and then evaluates potential peaks around it, considering the local mean and standard deviation.
-The program can be modified to check all the data points in the noisy signal.
-For my application, this was not necessary.
 - **State Machine Architecture:** Utilizes a state machine for better scalability and to allow for future feedback-based recursive search for the optimal window and order.

 ## User-Modifiable Thresholds: